borisbaldassari/my-ggi-board/README.md

 - you can see and update it by clicking on _Schedules_ in the _CI/CD_ menu.
 - it is only created if Zero schedule is configured
   - so if you remove it, it will reappear at next pipeline execution
-  - to prevent this, you can _deactivate_ the pipeline rather than remove it.
+  - to prevent this, you can _deactivate_ the pipeline rather than removing it.

 ## Notes